Hinduism in Australia

-Hinduism is the third largest religion in Australia consisting of more than 684,002 followers, making up 2.7% of the population as of the 2021 census.
-Hinduism is the fastest growing religion in Australia mostly through immigration.
+Hinduism is the third-largest religion in Australia, with more than 684,002 adherents, accounting for 2.7% of the population as of the 2021 Census.
+After Sikhism, Hinduism is the second fastest growing religion in Australia mostly through immigration.
 Hinduism is also one of the most youthful religions in Australia, with 34% and 66% of Hindus being under the age of 14 and 34, respectively.

-In the nineteenth century, the British first brought Hindus from India to Australia to work on cotton and sugar plantations.
+In the nineteenth century, the British authorities first brought Hindus from India to Australia to work on cotton and sugar plantations.
 Many remained as small businessmen, working as camel drivers, merchants and hawkers, selling goods between small rural communities.
-Today, many Hindus are well educated professionals in fields such as medicine, engineering, commerce and information technology, constituting a model minority.
 The Hindus in Australia are mostly of Indian origin; other origins include those from Sri Lanka, Fiji, Malaysia, Bali, Cham, Singapore, Mauritius, and Nepal.

 History

+Early presence

 The following dates briefly outline the arrival of Hinduism.